Siirry pääsisältöön

 • It is a good practices to check co-authors if it's ok to self-archive the publication.
 Request permission to publish images and other copyrighted material (by someone other than the authors themselves) online: spoken permission or granted via e-mail is enough.

-• Upload the Final Draft version (see Glossary > "Final Draft") of the article in PDF format in the UniartsCRIS system when you report the publication.
+• Upload the Author Accepted Macnusript version (see Glossary > "Author Accepted Macnusript") of the article in PDF format in the UniartsCRIS system when you report the publication.
 You can also send it to the library at lib.research@uniarts.fi.

-• The library checks the publisher's policy whether they allow self-archiving.
-Most publishers have a policy on self-archiving.
-You can also verify the publisher permission and possible embargo periods yourself from the Sherpa Romeo service, which contains information about publishers' self-archiving policies.
+• The library checks the publisher's policy on self-archiving.
+You can also verify the publisher permission and possible embargo periods yourself from the Open policy finder (formerly Sherpa Romeo).

 • By sending your text to the Uniarts Helsinki Library to be deposited in Taju, you thereby give your permission for it to be published.

-• Depending on the publishing agreement or the publisher’s policy, the version deposited in Taju is usually the Final Draft (postprint) or sometimes the article that has been published in the journal (online or print), known as Publisher’s PDF.
+• Depending on the publishing agreement or the publisher’s policy, the version deposited in Taju is usually the Author Accepted Manuscript or sometimes the article that has been published in the journal (online or print), known as Version of Record.

 If the article was published Open Access with a Creative Commons -license, you can self-archive it without additional permissions to Taju for long-term preservation.
 The library archives Open Access articles without asking, but you can ensure the long-term preservation of your publication by sending it to the library.